Japan privacy watchdog warns ChatGPT-maker OpenAI on user data | Technology

 The watchdog noted the need to balance privacy concerns with the potential benefits of generative AI including in accelerating innovation and dealing with problems such as climate change.
 Japan is the third-largest source of traffic to OpenAI's website, according to analytics firm Similarweb.

 OpenAI CEO Sam Altman in April met Prime Minister Fumio Kishida with an eye to expansion in Japan, ahead of the Group of Seven (G7) leaders summit where Kishida led a discussion on regulating AI.
-The EU, a global trendsetter on tech regulation, is working on what could be the first set of rules to govern AI.
+The EU, a global trendsetter on tech regulation, set up a taskforce on ChatGPT and is working on what could be the first set of rules to govern AI.

+In the meantime, the rapid spread of such chatbots has meant regulators have had to rely on existing rules to bridge the gap.
+Italian regulator Garante had ChatGPT taken offline before the company agreed to install age verification features and let European users block their information from being used to train the system.

 Altman last week said OpenAI had no plans to leave Europe after earlier suggesting the startup might do so if EU regulations were too difficult to comply with.